siv2r/bip-frost-signing/README.md

 The only purpose of the algorithm _PartialSigVerify_ is to ensure identifiable aborts, and it is not necessary to use it when identifiable aborts are not desired.
 In particular, partial signatures are _not_ signatures.
 An adversary can forge a partial signature, i.e., create a partial signature without knowing the secret share for that particular participant public share.[^partialsig-forgery]
-However, if _PartialSigVerify_ succeeds for all partial signatures then _PartialSigAgg_ will return a valid Schnorr signature.[^pok-for-seckeys]
+However, if _PartialSigVerify_ succeeds for all partial signatures then _PartialSigAgg_ will return a valid Schnorr signature.

 ### Tweaking the Group Public Key